 Let’s look again at the contact sheet:

 So 15 minutes after frame 7, I have the couple with me (we detoured for some other photos first) and it’s time to finish the shot.
 That means posing them, and lighting the background for the silhouette.
 I actually do both at once, by showing them how to face each other (a silhouette must have clear features to work, so I get them to be side on to me, facing each other) and also showing the groom where to point the flash that he will hold in his right hand.
-I could put it on a light stand, but by having him hold it its much easier for me to adjust it – I just need to ask him to move it up, down, left, right etc.
+I could put it on a light stand, but by having him hold it it’s much easier for me to adjust it – I just need to ask him to move it up, down, left, right etc.

 Frame 8: First flash exposure and zoom check